logaretm/villus/docs/content/plugins/overview.md

 - [`batch`](./query-batching): used instead of `fetch` to execute queries in batches on the network

-Furthermore, villus exposes the default plugins as `defaultPlugins` function:
+Furthermore, villus exposes the default plugins as `defaultPlugins` function.
+To add plugins to villus client you need to pass a `use` array containing the plugins you would like to have

 ```js
 // later in your setup